openequella/openequella.github.io/guides/SecurityAdminGuide.md

 * The other resource operation privileges include CLONE_ITEM, DELETE_ITEM, EDIT_ITEM, EXPORT_ITEM, MOVE_ITEM, NEWVERSION_ITEM, REASSIGN_OWNERSHIP_ITEM, REDRAFT_ITEM, REVIEW_ITEM and SUSPEND_ITEM.

 ### AUTO_CREATE_COURSE
-Allows courses to be created automatically in EQUELLA in the instance where a user is activating a copyright portion for a course from the integration screen and no matching course code from the LMS course can be found in EQUELLA.
-A course is created in EQUELLA using the course code from the LMS as the Course Name and Code.
+Allows courses to be created automatically in openEQUELLA in the instance where a user is activating a copyright portion for a course from the integration screen and no matching course code from the LMS course can be found in openEQUELLA.
+A course is created in openEQUELLA using the course code from the LMS as the Course Name and Code.
 It is available in the Collection Definition Editor – Access Control page with the textual strings add a course at time of activation from a LMS in any state, add a course at time of activation from a LMS in this state (on the Resource Status ACLs page) and add a course at time of activation from a LMS matching this rule (on the Resource Metadata ACLs page).
-* When granted to a copyright portion collection, when a copyright portion is activated from the integration screen, and no course match is found in EQUELLA, the course will be automatically added to EQUELLA.
+* When granted to a copyright portion collection, when a copyright portion is activated from the integration screen, and no course match is found in openEQUELLA, the course will be automatically added to openEQUELLA.
 * Related copyright privileges include COPYRIGHT_ITEM, COPYRIGHT_OVERRIDE, DEACTIVATE_ACTIVATION_ITEM, DELETE_ACTIVATION_ITEM, EDIT_ACTIVATION_ITEM, VIEW_ACTIVATION_ITEM, VIEW_INACTIVE_PORTIONS and VIEW_LINKED_PORTIONS.

 ### BROWSE_STORE